databendlabs/databend/website/blog/2023-10-15-databend-weekly-115.md

 [Databend](https://github.com/datafuselabs/databend) is a modern cloud data warehouse, serving your massive-scale analytics needs at low cost and complexity.
 Open source alternative to Snowflake.
 Also available in the cloud: <https://app.databend.com> .

-## What's On In Databend
+## What's New

-Stay connected with the latest news about Databend.
+Stay informed about the latest features of Databend.

 ### AGGREGATING INDEX